velezj/family-rpg-1/march-2021/scenes/unma-meeting-encounter-in-forest.md

 As the final chunks of the beast turn ht ash, they will stand and stretch.
 They begin to run with a powerful, steady gait deeper into the forest.
 You quickly lose sight of them as they disappear into the woods, and only now realize you never even heard a sound as they got farther away from the party.

+# Timing

+14 hours to Juneston, split into 8 + 6 hour into 2 days.
+Traveled about 4 hours when they meet Unma.

 # Encounter

 <a target="_blank" rel="noopener noreferrer" href="https://www.dndbeyond.com/encounters/4d037714-a2bf-45e2-a124-b5a98fb4f2bb">DNDBeyond</a>